swihart/aaroseplot/README.md

 ## Data Format:

-To use these functions, the data have to have a very specific format.
+To use these functions, the data _frame_ has to have a very specific format.
 Three columns must be named "prob", "cond", "region".

-Frequent development tasks:

 * `prob` the probability of the `cond` occupying the `region`
 * `cond` the condition or group classifier